Liability vs Full Coverage: Cost Comparison and Which to Choose

 • Car value: A newer or luxury vehicle means higher repair and replacement costs, which dramatically increases the comprehensive and collision portion of your premium.
 Liability premiums, which only cover others' damages, are far less affected by vehicle value.

 • Age & driving history: Young drivers under 25 and those with violations pay significantly more for full coverage.
-Teen drivers average $522–$664/month ($6,262–$7,962/year) for full coverage in 2026.
-A prior at-fault accident can push full coverage premiums up 40–100% or more above the national average, creating a much larger dollar gap versus liability-only.
+In 2026, a DUI can push full coverage premiums up by 35% or more above already-elevated rates, while an at-fault accident adds roughly 12% — creating a much larger dollar gap versus liability-only.

 • Location: High-traffic urban areas, ZIP codes with elevated theft rates, and regions prone to severe weather inflate comprehensive and collision costs significantly.
-Full coverage ranges from roughly $101/month in Vermont to over $280/month in Nevada and $277/month in Louisiana.
+Full coverage can range from around $128/month in Vermont to over $280–$335/month in Nevada and Louisiana.

 • Deductible: Choosing a higher deductible ($1,000 vs. $500) on full coverage lowers your premium and narrows the gap with liability-only.
-Raising your deductible can save 25–30% on collision costs alone.
+Raising your deductible can save 15–30% on collision costs alone.
+Learn more about collision coverage costs and deductible trade-offs.

 Learn more about how coverage limits impact your costs in our coverage recommendations guide.